FreddieH-Dev/droneFlight/README.md

 # droneFlight
-Arduino code that allows the processing of data from the controller to then be sent to a reciever that then forwards the information onto another microcontroller allowing for the motors to be controlled
+Arduino code programmed into a drone. it is written in three parts, the processor and transmitter, the reciever and the motor control unit.
+They all work together through wireless communication and serial communication.